Stagyrite/stagyrite.github.io/README.md

 1. 'Graph.showGraph()', or all of them as a regular expression
 1. 'Graph.{execute,initializeStream,onUpdate,showGraph}()'.

-It'd consist as well of a specialized syntax extension that is far more prototypical to me.\
+It'd consist as well of a specialized syntax extension that is far more prototypical to me:\
-&nbsp; ⚛🍅⚛🍅🍅⚛🍅🍅🍅⚛🍅🍅🍅🍅
+&nbsp; ⚛🍅⚛🍅🍅⚛🍅🍅🍅⚛🍅🍅🍅🍅.

 ## Contact